Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Part-2-lab4.md

-# Part:2 Lab 04 - DLP Alerts remediations
+# Part:2 Lab 04 - Explore options on DLP Alerts remediations

 ## Lab scenario
 In this lab, you will explore on how to remediate a DLP alert if any user does not adhere the policies.